pradoprojects/pradoprojects.github.io/index.md

 <br/>
 <br/>
 -->
-## My route to Software Engineering and User Research
+## My route to User Experience and Software Engineering
 #### ... a testing fate or a test of fate ...

 <p style="padding: 30px; font-size: xx-large; text-align: center;">  🐜 || 🎲 </p>